Bambuu/intermediate-react/part3/src/assignments/assignment-2.md

 Check to see if the app still runs.

 ## EXERCISE D:
-The withScroll HOC, keeps track of the scroll position, and passes them to the HeroList component through props.
-You can access them through the "x" and "y" props
+The withScroll HOC passes the scroll position through the "x" and "y" props.

-Try `console.log(this.props.y)` inside your render method, and see it work!
+Try writing `console.log(this.props.y)` inside your render method to see it work.

 ## EXERCISE E:
-Alright, now we have the scroll position, let's use it to color the background.
+Let's use the scroll position to color the background.
 We've exported a `calculateBackgroundColor` function inside `not-important/utils.js`

-Import it (named import), and inside the render() method, call it with the current y position.
+Import it (it's a named export), and inside the `render()` method, call it with the current y position.
-Log the result to make sure it changes.
+`console.log()` the result, to test if it works.

 ## EXERCISE F:
-You style a div using inline styles, by setting the style property to an object containing styles.
-E.g.
+You style a div using inline styles, by setting the style property to an object containing styles:
 `<div style={{backgroundColor: "red"}}></div>`

 Note the double curly braces - the first one is to tell React that we're writing some JavaScript, and the second